 For example, if I make a commitment to go back to school, I’ve obligated myself to take the necessary actions — enroll, attend class, do the homework and all the other obligations required to get an advanced degree.
 Once I have a self-promise in place, I no longer have a daily debate in my head that goes something like this: “Am I smart enough?”
 “Will my dating life suffer?”
 “Will it cost too much money?”
 “Will people think I’m having a mid-life crisis?”

-Nor do I have the need to solicit opinions from friends and family as to whether my commitment to get the degree was a good idea in the first place.
+It also eliminates any need to solicit opinions from friends and family as to whether my commitment to go back to school was a good idea in the first place.
 Their two cents on the subject doesn’t matter — once I’ve made the commitment.

-Copyright © Kim Calvert/2011 Singular Communications, LLC.
+Copyright © Kim Calvert/2014 Singular Communications, LLC.